 But let’s go back to the beginning.
-It was 4am, I was deep in the heart of the Atacama Desert with just constellations for illumination, and wearing as many layers as I could for warmth.
-We were heading to high altitude for sunrise… and from what I’d heard, it was going to be cold.
+It was 4am, I was deep in the heart of the Atacama Desert with just constellations for illumination.
+I was wearing as many layers as I could for warmth.
+We were heading to high altitude for sunrise… and from what I’d heard, it was going to be seriously cold!

 Booking A Tour To Visit El Tatio Geysers At Sunrise

 We chose to book our tour to El Tatio with Viator – a popular tour operator.
 Once on board a minibus, friendly tour guide Veronica introduced herself, then suggested we catch a few zzzs as the journey would take around an hour and a half.

 Never a good napper (and full of beans at 4.30am – much to my other half’s annoyance!)
 I attempted to take in the landscape.
 Yes it was pitch black, but occasionally there was an ominous silhouette of a volcano, or a new view of the spectacularly starry night sky.